 Each music major must perform in a departmental ensemble every semester.

 - For voice primaries the required ensemble is a University Choir (Men's or Women's Chorus - no audition required) or Camerata Singers (audition required).

 - For instrumental primaries Wind Symphony is the required ensemble.

 - Those students who are keyboard primaries in the Music Education concentration of the B.M. will choose either the instrumental track or the choral track, or both.
 In the instrumental track Wind Symphony is the required ensemble, and in the choral track it is a University Choir or Camerata Singers.
 If a student chooses to pursue both tracks they must perform in both the Wind Symphony and a University Choir or Camerata Singers every semester.

-- For keyboard primaries in the B.A., the BM performance concentration or the BM piano pedagogy concentration, the required ensemble may be Wind Symphony (with prior instrumental experience), University Choir, or Camerata Singers (by audition).
+- For keyboard primaries in the B.A. or the BM performance concentration, the required ensemble may be Wind Symphony (with prior instrumental experience), University Choir, or Camerata Singers (by audition).

 Any exceptions to these requirements must be approved by the department chair.